gabeg805/Extensible-Login-Manager/README.md

     - Config file(s) for '#define' variables, not sure if this is doable but worth a try

-    - Add a way to test out the login interface without having to reboot

     - Start GLM over getty

     - Add more logs